 What do you this about Tschötscherhof Farm?
 Would you like to eat here, or even better, stay for some time?

 Good To Know

 1) If you’d rather stay somewhere else in the area, check out options with booking.com.Booking.com

 2) Find something to do while in Alpe di Suisi by enjoying a local tour.

 3) Get more Italy travel inspiration by checking out some of our most popular posts about the lovely country.

 - Dreamy Amalfi Coast Photos That Will Convince You to Go There Now – Travelling to Italy sometime soon?
 Then check out these 15 Amalfi Coast photos that will convince you to visit as soon as possible.

 - Yes, There Are Cats In the Roman Coliseum And They Live There – As you tour the ancient structure, you’ll notice various cats in the Roman Coliseum, and yes, they call happen to call this place home.

 - Visit Brescia, How to Spend a Perfect 24 Hours in Brescia – Only 24 hours to visit Brescia?
 What to do, where to stay, and where to eat if you only have a day in beautiful Brescia, Italy.

-*Disclosure – My stay in this beautiful almost unknown area of Italy was courtesy of Alpe di Siusi.
+*Disclosure – My stay in this beautiful area of Italy was courtesy of Alpe di Siusi.
 Any opinions expressed here remain entirely my own.
 This post also contains some affiliate links.
-If you book a tour, car rental, or hotel through any of these links, I’ll earn a tiny commission at no extra cost to you.
+If you book a tour or hotel through any of these links, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!